Elaina is offered $1,000,000 dollars to attend five parties. What's the Catch?

 “What!
 You went through my fan mail!
 Who gave you the authority to do that?
 Why wasn’t I told about this?”
 I shrieked, ready to claw his eyes out.
 Advancing on him, feeling pressured by all these shenanigans, “I r-really don’t want to do t-this.”
-With so many decisions and problems coming at me at once, the floor seemed to be closing in on me, wanting to envelope me.
+With so many decisions and problems coming at me at once, the floor seemed to be closing in on me, wanting to envelop me.

 He caught me before I hit the floor.
 “Here, breathe into this.”
 He handed me a paper bag.

 Desperate, I grabbed it, covering my mouth with it until my breathing came back to normal.

 Still holding me, watching me like a snake charmer, he reminded me of Antonio Banderas in Assassins.
 Continuing as if nothing happened, my unwanted guest held me and smiled.
 “Just think of it this way, Elaina, it’ll be good for your image.
 These people are your fans!
 Mingle with them, make friends with them, and tell them what will be next on the agenda for the beautiful Elaina Woods.
 These parties will help, not hinder you.”

 His words caressed me, and my animosity toward him melted.
 Whoever was throwing the first two parties had to be in the dark about all this, too, but the last three made me wonder.
 I took the paper bag away and said, “Okay, you win, I’ll do it.”